nuuuwan/news_lk3_data/README.md

 During the meeting, Wickremesinghe and Musk have discussed the implementation of ‘Starlink’ in Sri Lanka.

-The President has committed to fast-tracking the application process to connect Sri Lanka with the global ‘Starlink’ network, the President’s Media Division (PMD) said.
+It was emphasized that Sri Lanka is committed to expediting the application process to connect the country to the global “Starlink” network, the President’s Media Division (PMD) said.

 Meanwhile, Minister Jeevan Thondaman, who is accompanying the President on his two-day visit to Indonesia, tweeted saying: “President and Elon discussed Sri Lanka’s recovery, economic potential, and new opportunities for investment.”